 \subsection{Extreme Classification}

-\textbf{Datasets}.
-We consider the Glint360K dataset~\citep{an2021partial} and the TreeOfLife-10M dataset~\citep{stevens2024bioclip}: the former is a face dataset consisting of 17 million images from 360 thousand individuals (i.e., 360K classes), while the latter is a biology dataset of 10 million images from 160 thousand species.
+\textbf{Datasets.} We consider the Glint360K dataset~\citep{an2021partial} and the TreeOfLife-10M dataset~\citep{stevens2024bioclip}: the former is a face dataset consisting of 17 million images from 360 thousand individuals (i.e., 360K classes), while the latter is a biology dataset of 10 million images from 160 thousand species.
 We use the low-dimensional features of the images to train the classifier.
-In particular, e leverage a ResNet-50 encoder~\citep{he2016deep} (CLIP ViT-B/16 model~\citep{dosovitskiy2021image}, resp.) pretrained on Glint360K (TreeOfLife-10M, resp.), released by the authors of these datasets, to process the images into features.
+In particular, we leverage a ResNet-50 encoder~\citep{he2016deep} pretrained on Glint360K and a CLIP ViT-B/16 model~\citep{dosovitskiy2021image} pretrained on TreeOfLife-10M, released by the authors of the respective datasets, to process the images of the respective datasets into features.
 More details can be found in \Cref{app:exp:hyperparams}.

-\textbf{Baselines}.
-We compare our method with the following baselines: BSGD, ASGD for solving the same min-min formulation, SOX, the U-max method in~\citet{fagan2018unbiased} and ASGD for solving the softplus approximation~\cite{gladin2025improved}.
+\textbf{Baselines.} We compare our method with the following baselines: BSGD, ASGD for solving the same min-min formulation, SOX, the U-max method in~\citet{fagan2018unbiased} and ASGD for solving the softplus approximation~\cite{gladin2025improved}.
 For all the methods, we use a batch size of 128 and train the model for 50 epochs using the SGD optimizer for the model parameter.
 The details of hyperparameter tuning are presented in Appendix~\ref{app:exp:hyperparams}.
 In Appendix~\ref{app:exp:ec_auc}, we also include results using the momentum optimizer for the model parameter \(\w\) with similar results as discussed below.

 {\bf Results.} We present the cross entropy loss value curves on the training data and validation data in \Cref{fig:baselines}, from which we have the following observations.
 First, on all datasets, ASGD, U-max and ASGD (Softplus) perform similarly.
 Second, BSGD is better than ASGD on Glint360k data but is worse than ASGD on TreeOfLife-10M data.
 Last, SOX and SCENT are consistently better than all methods and SCENT performs better than SOX.
 This justifies our choice of the geometry-aware update of the dual variable.